Robust Estimation and Inference for High-Dimensional Panel Data Models: Empirical Application

 \section{Empirical Application}

-Firm level characteristics which potentially can drive return and risk have drawn considerable attention in the literature of asset pricing.
-See \cite{KELLY2019501}, \cite{ChenZimmermann2021}, \cite{belloni2023high}, and many references therein for example.
-In this section, we aim to contribute to this line of research by applying the aforementioned approaches to a set of firm level data.
+Firm level characteristics which potentially can predict future stock returns have drawn considerable attention in the literature of asset pricing (see, \cite{KELLY2019501}, \cite{ChenZimmermann2021}, \cite{belloni2023high}, and many references therein, for example).
+In this section, we aim to select the firm characteristics that provide incremental information about U.S. monthly stock returns and to estimate how selected characteristics affect expected returns.
+Importantly, we highlight the necessity of accounting for cross-sectional dependence and demonstrate its implications on inferring significant firm characteristics.

-We collect the return data of different firms of S\&P 500 from Center for Research in Security Prices (CRSP) (available at \url{https://www.crsp.org/}), and match them with firm characteristics assembled by \cite{ChenZimmermann2021}, which are available at \url{https://www.openassetpricing.com/}.
+We collect the return data of different firms of S\&P 500 from Center for Research in Security Prices (CRSP) (available at \url{www.crsp.org}), and match them with firm characteristics assembled by \cite{ChenZimmermann2021}, which are available at \url{www.openassetpricing.com}.
 These data are recorded monthly, and we pay attention to the period from Jan of 1990 to Dec of 2023 which in total gives 408 time periods.
-After matching ``permno" code in both datasets and removing firm characteristics with missing values, we end up with 161 firms (i.e., $N=161$) and 60 characteristics (i.e., $d_{NT}=60$).
-We present the variable names with their means and standard deviations in Table \ref{tb1} of Appendix \ref{AppB0} of the online supplementary document, and refer interested readers to \cite{ChenZimmermann2021} for detailed definitions of these variables.
+After matching ``permno" code in both datasets and removing firm characteristics with missing values, we end up with 161 firms (i.e., $N=161$) and 60 characteristics (i.e., $d=60$).
+We present the variable names with their means and standard deviations in Table \ref{tb1}, and refer interested readers to \cite{ChenZimmermann2021} for detailed definitions of these variables.
 As these variables are measured in different units and have significant differences in terms of their standard deviations, we normalize each variable (including stock return) to ensure mean 0 and standard deviation 1 before regression.

-To run regression, we always regress the return of firm $i$ at time $t$ ($y_{it}$) on the firm level characteristics of firm $i$ at time period $t-1$ ($\mathbf{x}_{i,t-1}$), and we consider the model \eqref{Eq2.1} with fixed effects as in the simulation studies and the model \eqref{Eq3.1} with unobservable shocks, of which the latter one is also considered in \cite{KELLY2019501} but under the finite dimensional framework.
-For both models, we end up with $T=407$.